keithofaptos/TeamWork/README.md

 - `domains/check_domain.py`: Contains the logic for the Domain Checker tool.
 - `task_management/task_management.py`: Contains the logic for the Task Management tool.
 - `prompts/weekly_prompt.py`: Contains the logic for the Weekly Prompts tool.
+- `ollama_utils.py`: Contains utility functions for interacting with the Ollama API.
 - `requirements.txt`: Lists all the dependencies required for the project.

+## Configuration

+1. **API Keys:**
+   - You'll need a Google Maps API Key and a Custom Search Engine ID for the Lead Generator.
+   - Instructions on how to obtain these keys are provided within the application's sidebar.

+2. **Email Settings:**
+   - Configure your email settings in `prompts/weekly_prompt.py` to enable sending prompts via email.

+3. **Ollama:**
+   - Ensure that you have Ollama installed and running locally.
+   - The application communicates with Ollama through its API.

+## Contributing

+Feel free to contribute to the project by opening issues or submitting pull requests.

+## License

+This project is licensed under the MIT License.